crcdng/hen-timeline/timeline.md

 … to be continued

 *written by [@crcdng](https://twitter.com/crcdng) based on personal communication as well as research from Discord, Twitter, Medium, Youtube and other public sources.
 Thanks to Lionel Radisson, Tais Koshino, Kelly Richardson for contributions.
 Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to the writers / editors of the [Teia community newsletter](https://blog.teia.art/blog).
-Please note that the founder of Hic et Nunc, Rafael Lima has deleted all tweets from the @hicetnunc2000 account, including those that are referenced in this resource.
+Please note that the founder of Hic et Nunc, Rafael Lima has deleted various materials, including the tweets from the @hicetnunc2000 account which are referenced in this resource.
 I decided to keep the links for documentation purposes.
 Dates are according to UTC.*

 Published under the Creative Commons Attribution-NonCommercial 4.0 International License [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by/4.0/)